Return to the loga tracker

 Present law provides that any appeal under present law must be a de novo review and heard with preference on an expedited basis.

-Proposed law changes provisions for an appeal to provide for an appeal of a judgment adopting the most feasible plan to be taken to the Court of Appeals for the First Circuit and heard with preference on an expedited basis but removes the provision for a de novo review.
+Proposed law changes provisions for an appeal to provide for an appeal of a judgment adopting the most feasible plan to be taken to the Court of Appeals for the First Circuit.

 Present law provides for the court to allow funds to be paid into the court registry to fund the evaluation or remediation and implementation of any plan or submittal adopted by the court.